apedroed88/pysqlbuilder/README.rst

 Tuples
 """"""

-Tuples are supported through the class ``pypika.Tuple`` but also through the native python tuple wherever possible.
+Tuples are supported through the class ``pysqlbuilder.Tuple`` but also through the native python tuple wherever possible.
-Tuples can be used with ``pypika.Criterion`` in **WHERE** clauses for pairwise comparisons.
+Tuples can be used with ``pysqlbuilder.Criterion`` in **WHERE** clauses for pairwise comparisons.

 .. code-block:: python

-    from pypika import Query, Tuple
+    from pysqlbuilder import Query, Tuple

     q = Query.from_(self.table_abc) \
         .select(self.table_abc.foo, self.table_abc.bar) \